 - Mark Kostro, with contributions by Alexandra Martin and Edward A. Chappell, “Archaeological Investigations at the Brafferton: A Final Report on the 2011-12 Excavations,” Colonial Williamsburg Foundation, Department of Architectural and Archaeological Research, 2013.

-- Danielle Moretti-Langholtz and Buck Woodard, ed., Building the Brafferton, Muscarelle Museum of Art, forthcoming.
+- Danielle Moretti-Langholtz and Buck Woodard, ed., Building the Brafferton, Muscarelle Museum of Art, 2019.